Edward W. Gantt: Early career

 Edward W. Gantt was born in Maury County, Tennessee in 1829.
 His father, George, was a preacher and teacher.
 Becoming a lawyer, Gantt practiced in Williamsport, Tennessee and, along with his brother, was a delegate to the Nashville Convention in 1850, which considered secession.
 Gantt was one of the convention's youngest delegates and did not participate extensively.
 In 1854 or 1853, he moved to Washington, Arkansas, where he also practiced law.
 Gantt had ambitions to become a prominent political figure, and did not believe that Tennessee or eastern Arkansas gave him appropriate opportunities.
 Gantt was elected as prosecuting attorney for the Sixth Judicial District of Arkansas in 1854, 1856, and 1858.
 He married Margaret Reid in 1855; the couple had four children.
 Her family was prominent in Dallas County, Arkansas.
 In 1858, he was reported to own three carriages, eight slaves, and $10,000 of real estate.
 As an opponent of Arkansas's ruling political "Family", Gantt ran for a seat in the United States House of Representatives in 1860.
 His campaign received the support of Thomas C. Hindman.
 The Democratic Party was unable to decide on a nominee between Gantt and Charles B. Mitchel, so both candidates ran.
 Gantt won the general election, polling at 54 percent.

 Abraham Lincoln won the 1860 United States presidential election, and Gantt began canvassing northern and western Arkansas with secessionist speeches.
-Gantt's speeches focused on the claimed risks that the culture of the northern United States presented to southern ideals of honor, pride, and freedom, although the historian Randy Finley questions whether Gantt actually believed his rhetoric.
+Gantt's speeches focused on the claimed risks that the culture of the Northern United States presented to Southern ideals of honor, pride, and freedom, although the historian Randy Finley questions whether Gantt actually believed his rhetoric.
 In November, both he and Hindman made inflammatory speeches to the Arkansas General Assembly.
-Arkansas seceded in early 1861, and joined the Confederate States of America in May.
-Gantt never took office in the United States House of Representatives, but was also elected to the Confederate States Congress.
+Arkansas seceded in early 1861 and joined the Confederate States of America in May.
+Gantt never took office in the United States House of Representatives, but he also was elected to the Confederate States Congress.
 He preferred a military command to a legislative office though.
 In late July, he was elected colonel of the 12th Arkansas Infantry Regiment; Gantt had previously requested to be made a major general.